INTRODUCING THE SMART ENERGY COMPANY

 - Focus primarily on Germany, France, Italy, and Spain as core markets

-- Secured pipeline through cooperation with Green City AG enables SUMMIQ to invest in an existing project pipeline of several hundred MW capacity until 2021
+- The cooperation with Green City AG enables SUMMIQ to invest in an existing project pipeline with a capacity of several hundred MW until 2021

 - Targeting a gigawatt portfolio within 5 years